If you are looking to rent a property, Empire Estates can help.

 All Tenancies are subject to satisfactory references and subject to contract.
 Please be aware that if the move-in date has to be changed at your request, or as a result of the move-in monies not having been received in good time, then an administration charge will be levied in order for us to amend the legal documentation and appointments accordingly.
 If the Landlord, at his discretion, does not agree to your proposed change of move-in date he reserves the right to re-market the property and your Holding Deposit Fee will be refundable.

-A security deposit is required for all tenancies and is equivalent to 5 weeks rent.
-This deposit is in addition to the advanced rent payment required at commencement of tenancy and must be paid in cleared funds before the signing of the Agreement and key hand over.
+A security deposit is required for all tenancies and is equivalent to 5 weeks' rent.
+This deposit is in addition to the advance rent payment required at commencement of tenancy and must be paid in cleared funds before the signing of the Agreement and key hand over.
 We recommend that you make a bank transfer for the payment of funds and we will provide you with our bank details.

 A tenancy will only proceed once all funds have been paid and are showing as cleared funds in our letting’s bank account.